-What is prohibited?
+What is Title IX?

-What does Title IX require?
+What Does Title IX Require?

 Title IX requires that the university not discriminate on the basis of sex under the education programs or activities it operates, subject to certain exceptions.
-To that end, it requires that the university adopt procedures that provide for a prompt and equitable resolution of student and employee complaints that allege conduct prohibited by Title IX.
-The university does so through its PPM 3010 policy, which provides a fair, prompt, and equitable process through which the university processes all complaints of discrimination, including (but not limited to) discrimination in violation of Title IX, and investigates those complaints when warranted under that policy.
+To that end, it requires that the university adopt procedures that provide for a prompt and equitable resolution of student and employee complaints that allege actions prohibited by Title IX.
+The university does so through its PPM 3010 Policy, which provides a fair, prompt and equitable process through which the university processes all complaints of discrimination, including (but not limited to) discrimination in violation of Title IX, and investigates those complaints when warranted under that policy.

 Title IX's prohibition against sex discrimination applies to persons under any education program or activity operated by the university.
 Title IX is not just for athletes—it applies to all students and employees.
 It applies without regard to sexual orientation, or whether the discrimination is perpetrated by individuals of the same or opposite sex.

 You are required to report violations of PPM Chapter 3010, Policy Prohibiting Discrimination, Harassment, Sexual Violence, Domestic and Dating Violence, and Stalking, and Procedure for Reviewing Complaints to the Office of Institutional Equity (OIE)

 While the University encourages all campus community members to report incidents of harassment or discrimination, several classifications of employees have been identified as "mandated reporters" for Title IX purposes.
 These employees have authority and responsibility to take action to remedy harassment by reporting to the OIE.